 The difference between a leopard, cheetah, jaguar and black panther

 I can tell a leopard and a cheetah apart because cheetah have ‘tears’ running from their eyes.
 I have seen several cheetah (an acquaintance had a ‘tame’ rehabilitated one that could not be returned to the wild), but never a leopard.
 Leopard are solitary and nocturnal so they are not easy to spot.
+I have never thought much about the difference between a jaguar and the other two.

 I was looking up the differences in the spots between different big cats, and was surprised how different they are when you see them together.
 I had no idea that cheetah only had simple spots.
 I had somehow ‘remembered’ that they have rosettes.